TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

   `clause*` is a list of name binding specifications about the language construct that is matched by `pattern`.
 For example, the first rule specifies binding instances of class names.
 Its pattern matches regular MiniJava classes (but not the main class).
-Its single clause states that these classes are definition sites for class names (i.e. they bind class names).
+Its `defines` clause states that these classes are definition sites for class names (i.e. they bind class names).
 Similarly, the second rule specifies bound instances of class names.
-Its pattern matches class types and its clause states that such class types are use sites for class names (i.e. they refer to bound class names).
+Its pattern matches class types and its `refers` clause states that such class types are use sites for class names (i.e. they refer to bound class names).
+When a name can refer to different namespaces, you can combine refer clauses with `otherwise`, e.g.

+    Foo(name) : refers to Namespace1 name otherwise refers to Namespace2 name

 When you save the file and build your project, you will get reference resolution for class names in your MiniJava editor.
+You might recognise that reference resolution works across files in the same Eclipse project.
+Though this is a nice feature, this is incorrect for MiniJava, where files scope their class declarations.
+You can specify this scoping behaviour in a binding rule:

+    Program(_, _): scopes Class

+The pattern of this rule matches programs and its `scopes` clause specifies that this is a scope for class names.

+### More Name Binding Rules

+You are now able to complete the name binding rules for MiniJava.
+You should come up with:

+1. more name binding rules for class names (there might be more definition and use sites of class names),
+2. namespaces and name binding rules for method declarations, field declarations and variable declarations,
+3. scoping rules for these declarations and
+4. name binding rules for variable and field references.